Biography of Thomas R. Sharp

 November 30, 1862 Paid Locomotive Shop labor

-Paid Conductor on Government trains
+Paid Conductors and Engineers on Government trains

 December 4, 1862 Disabled rolling stock that was transported over the Richmond & Petersburg RR this date may have been enroute to the Locomotive Shops